 For debt collectors that violate the Fair Debt Collection Practices Act. you can always countersue.
 This means that they may need to pay your legal fees and up to $1000 additionally.
 If the creditor has engaged in violations, you may be able to seek compensation so you must record this information as it happens.

 When looking into what to do if you've been sued by Hollis Cobb, you must never admit fault.
 Weigh your options first, examine the statute of limitations and go from there.
-Just remember, always respond to your initial summons.
+Most importantly, always respond to your initial summons to give yourself time to settle the debt without the risk of a judgment.

 How to Answer a Summons for debt collection in all 50 states